 Pinnacle has signed long-term, take-or-pay contracts with major utilities and power generators that account for 100% of its production capacity through 2021 and nearly 80% through 2026, on an aggregated basis, including production capacity from two facilities in development (Entwistle and Smithers) resulting in highly predictable cash flows.
-The Company’s contracted backlog totals $3.1 billion, and sales momentum remains strong with $421 million of backlog contracted in 2017, with approximately one third of that total coming from Japanese customers.
+The Company’s current contracted backlog totals more than $3.0 billion, and sales momentum remains strong with $421 million of backlog contracted in 2017, with approximately one third of that total coming from Japanese customers.

 Pinnacle has established a strong track record of developing, constructing, commissioning and operating new production facilities, and expanding / converting existing production facilities, on-time and on-budget.
 The Company’s most recent production facility development – Lavington – was completed in just 10 months, which was ahead of schedule, and capital costs were at the bottom end of the Company’s 4.0 x to 5.5 x capital cost to run-rate EBITDA target range.
-Pinnacle’s Entwistle and Smithers production facilities will commence production in Q1 and Q3 2018, respectively, providing significant production growth.
+Pinnacle’s Entwistle production facility began commissioning in Q1 2018 and its Smithers production facility will commence production in Q4 2018, providing significant production growth.
 Several additional project development opportunities are currently being evaluated by Pinnacle.

 Pinnacle’s financial performance has improved significantly since Fiscal 2014, with growth in profitability exceeding top-line growth due to increased scale.
-Adjusted EBITDA has increased at a compound annual growth rate (CAGR) of 49% since Fiscal 2014, Adjusted Gross Margin has increased at a 38% CAGR, and Revenue has increased at a 14% CAGR (to LTM Q3 2017).
+Adjusted EBITDA has increased at a compound annual growth rate (CAGR) of 46% since Fiscal 2014, Adjusted Gross Margin has increased at a 35% CAGR, and Revenue has increased at a 13% CAGR (to year-end 2017).